junxit/us-congress-bills-114/metadata.md

 - 2015-11-19 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H8402)
 - 2015-11-19 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S8175; text as passed Senate: CR S8175)
 - 2015-11-19 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S8175; text as passed Senate: CR S8175)
+- 2015-11-20 — Message on Senate action sent to the House.